- London guide

 - sarahg – “Oxford street is always heaving, and theyve got rid of borders which used to be my favourite shop in London.
 I think its gone bust.
 But if you like next, then you'll be happy in oxford street because they've got 3 of them!
 Why they just cant turn them all into one huge big one I dont know.
 Because then I could do all my clothes buying in one place without having to walk anywhere else!.”

-If you enjoy this then try: Marble Arch (walk it in 12 mins or catch a train from Oxford Circus to Marble Arch); Piccadilly (walk it in 12 mins or catch a train from Oxford Circus to Piccadilly); Regent Street (walk it in 12 mins or catch a train from Oxford Circus to Regent Street) and Selfridges (you can walk it in 6 mins).
+If you enjoy this then try: Marble Arch (walk it in 12 mins or catch a train from Oxford Circus to Marble Arch); Piccadilly (walk it in 12 mins or catch a train from Oxford Circus to Piccadilly Circus); Regent Street (walk it in 12 mins or catch a train from Oxford Circus to Piccadilly Circus) and Selfridges (you can walk it in 6 mins).